zaptree/mariadb-platform-docker/README.md

 ## Instructions

 ### Download
-You have several options for downloading and running the MariaDB Platform Single Container Image.
+You have a couple options for downloading and running the MariaDB Platform Single Container Image.
-#### Download from MariaDB.com
-Download the image file at mariadb.com/downloads

-This is a saved image file and can be added to your local images with the following command

-`docker load < mariadb_platform_single_x3-10.tar`

 #### Docker command line via Docker Hub
 Provided your local docker environment is configured to pull from Docker Hub